Embedded Spectral Descriptors: Learning the point-wise correspondence metric via Siamese neural networks: Introduction

-In order to mitigate such limitations of the spectral descriptors, we introduce a novel approach to embed the spectral descriptors to a new metric space using deep neural networks (DNNs) in such a way that the Euclidean distance between the descriptors in the new embedding directly provides a desirable similarity metric for deformable registration tasks.
-To achieve so, we design a Siamese architecture of DNNs, in which two parallel sets of neural networks sharing the same coefficients are used to train the suitable embedding.
-The Siamese DNN is designed to find the optimal embedding of spectral descriptors by rearranging them in accordance of their correspondence among each other.
-In our experiment of detecting correspondence between human bodies, we found the newly embedded shape descriptors through our Siamese DNN have a superior performance in both aspects of the absolute number of correct matches and the distribution of the matches over entire shape.
+In order to mitigate such limitations of the spectral descriptors, we introduce a novel approach to embed the spectral descriptors to a new metric space using artificial neural networks, in such a way that the Euclidean distance between the descriptors in the new embedding directly provides a reliable similarity metric for correspondence matching tasks.
+We design a Siamese neural network architecture, in which two parallel sets of neural networks sharing the same coefficients are used to train the suitable embedding.
+The Siamese NN is designed to find the optimal embedding of spectral descriptors by rearranging them in accordance of their correspondence among each other.
+In our experiment of detecting correspondence between human bodies, we demonstrate that the newly embedded shape descriptors through our Siamese NN, which we call \textit{embedded descriptors}, shows an enhanced performance in terms of the absolute number of correct matches and the distribution of the matches over entire shape.